 Disclaimer: Due to COVID-19 concerns, many events might be canceled, postponed, or changed into limited versions, sometimes at very short notice.
 Please check with event organizers directly for the latest updates (view the "External Resources" section below).

-New England has perfect Christmas weather and quite a few magnificent holiday displays to enjoy during the most joyful time of year.
+New England has the perfect Christmas weather and quite a few magnificent holiday displays to enjoy during the most joyful time of year.
 Massachusetts hosts some of the largest light displays in the country.
-Boston, Springfield, Boylston and other towns across the state put on their best and most sparkling decorations for the season.
+Boston, Springfield, Boylston, and other towns across the state put on their best and most sparkling decorations for the season.

 Bright Nights at Forest Park, Springfield (November 25, 2020–January 3, 2021)

 A premier lighting experience of the Northeast, Bright Nights at Forest Park has been held in Springfield, Massachusetts, since 1995.
 Over the years, more than 5 million visitors have visited the park during Christmas time.
 This light display has been named one of the Top 100 Attractions in North America by the American Bus Association seven times.
 Stroll through the amazing Winter Garden, Kwanzaa, Jurassic World, and Everett Barney Mansion.
 Kids love Toy Land, featuring Milton Bradley and Hasbro's iconic toys and games.
 Marvel at the iconic LED displays such as the American Flag, Never Land, Spirit of the Season, Seuss Land, Victorian Village, Blizzard Tunnel, and the Giant Poinsettia Candles.

 Night Lights at Tower Hill Botanic Garden, Boylston (canceled in 2020)